-Our Trisomy 18 journey of our beautiful daughter Darian Sadie Randall began, unknowingly to us November 9, 2008 with our positive pregnancy test.
-We were ecstatic to learn of this new sibling for brothers, 4 year old Kieran and 2 year old Joah.
+Our Trisomy 18 journey of our beautiful daughter Darian Sadie Randall began, unknowingly to us November 9, 2008, with our positive pregnancy test.
+We were ecstatic to learn of this new sibling for brothers, 4-year-old Kieran and 2-year-old Joah.

 We were sent for an early ultrasound at 8 weeks to verify dates, something I had done with my previous 2 pregnancies.
 This was when I experienced my first flutter of anxiety over this pregnancy.
-According to the ultrasound the baby was measuring 4 days smaller than what I calculated.
+According to the ultrasound, the baby was measuring 4 days smaller than what I calculated.
 I tried to put this anxiety out of my head, “it was only 4 days”.

 After seeing the heartbeat at the first ultrasound we told our boys the great news, they were so happy and excited.
-Along we went with our busy lives until my routine 20 week ultrasound.
+Along we went with our busy lives until my routine 20-week ultrasound.
 My husband Jody and I were so excited to see the little one.
 To ease my previous anxieties, I asked the tech what the due date was showing at this time.
 She didn’t answer us, evaded the question and left the room.
-My heart started aching at this moment, and hasn’t stopped since.
+My heart started aching at this moment and hasn’t stopped since.
 She came back into the room and said there were a couple more things she needed to check.
 This was all she would say, we sat in silence alone with our thoughts as she finished the exam.
-We waited 2 gruelling days to get the ultrasound results from our family doctor.
+We waited 2 grueling days to get the ultrasound results from our family doctor.

 Our doctor said that everything looked pretty good with the ultrasound, but there was one concern.
 My heart stopped for a moment.
 A choroid plexus cyst was found in her brain.
 A what?
 Nothing really to be concerned about it’s just a soft marker for a chromosomal abnormality.
 1% chance of a problem.
-OK so there is a 99% chance our baby will be fine.
-She was also 6 days behind on her growth, but this is still within normal range.
+OK, so there is a 99% chance our baby will be fine.
+She was also 6 days behind in her growth, but this is still within normal range.
 My doctor advised us to book another ultrasound in 1 months’ time; just to be sure the baby is growing appropriately.
 OK, more waiting.

-Finally the month passed; with racing hearts and hope we sat and watched the tech take measurements and pictures of our beautiful active little one.
+Finally, the month passed; with racing hearts and hope we sat and watched the tech take measurements and pictures of our beautiful active little one.
 I had to ask the question again, what is the due date showing?
 After a long pause, she told us the baby was measuring 3 weeks behind.
 I started shaking and the dark worry set in full force.
 We made an appointment with our doctor in 2 days.
 When she entered the room my heart was racing, and I was already on the verge of tears.
 Some concerning results of my ultrasound: the baby was extremely small, and her umbilical cord was now a 2 vessel cord when it should be a 3 vessel cord.
 This is another indication of a chromosomal abnormality.
 She set up an appointment at the maternal-fetal clinic in Calgary, AB.
 In 3 weeks.

 These weeks of waiting were some of the darkest of my life, consumed by worry.
 I researched every moment I could, trying to keep some hope alive.
 I found stories of families with similar situations that ended happily with a healthy baby.
 That hope along with love and compassion from friends and family is what got me through that dark time of my life.
 We still had only told very few family members and friends, not wanting to worry anyone or say it out loud too many times.
-There was still hope right?
+There was still hope, right?

 We set off for Calgary a 2 1/2 hour drive, on May 4th, 2009, our hearts were heavy and anxious, but still hopeful.
 We drove with a sense of anxiety yet relief, questions would be answered today, these were the experts.